 By splitting up your class into groups of five to six children, you can set up various “stations” throughout the classroom, which groups rotate through.
 Small group activities are extremely beneficial to early childhood learning and development.

-Preschool aged children are still in the process of developing social and cognitive skills, and often have an easier time in a small group setting where there is less stimulation and the opportunity to get more attention from peers and teachers.
-As they play and engage with other children, they develop skills like cooperation and sharing while socializing and developing their own interests – all important areas to work on before Kindergarten comes around.
+Preschool-aged children are still developing social and cognitive skills and often have an easier time in a small group setting where there is less stimulation and the opportunity to get more attention from peers and teachers.
+As they play and engage with other children, they develop skills like cooperation and sharing while socializing and developing their own interests — all important areas to work on before kindergarten comes around.

 6 Small Group Activities for Preschoolers